wesleyschlenker/aoc2024/README.md

 I'm actually looking forward to golfing this a tiny bit and analyzing the time complexity later on.
 I think this problem is ripe with opportunities for me to improve my code problem-solving skills specifically, so I'll be checking in to the subreddit for day 3 discourse a lot today.

+## --- Day 4: Ceres Search ---

+Today was way easier than I thought it would be.
+I got both parts done in less than 45 minutes, and was even rank ~5000 for both parts.
+My solution seems pretty solid, and about as fast as can be.
+The only real optimization I can think of is to preprocess the boundaries of the grid for part 1, but the performance difference would be negligible.
+I feel lucky that I've seen this type of grid parsing problem a ton before (for whatever reason).